HirbodBehnam/Netboot-Imager-Tutorial/README.md

 ##### Lawful

-The lawful way is to probably use stuff like [kmod](https://github.com/kmod-project/kmod) to automatically load appropriate kernel modules.
+The lawful way is to use stuff like [kmod](https://github.com/kmod-project/kmod) and [udev](https://en.wikipedia.org/wiki/Udev) to automatically load appropriate kernel modules.
 This is probably the best way if you want to mass deploy the imager on computers with different hardware.
 Because each computer will load its own specific set of modules.
+However, you need more stuff to be included in your initramfs such as `kmod` or even `systemd`!
+So more stuff should be done if you want to go down this way.

 I _really_ want to try this method out, but I currently do not have the time and energy to do so.
 If you did it, please let me know!
 You can probably also check what other very light distros such as alpine are doing and try to replicate them.